 The diagnosis is made by immunofluorescent studies of renal or lung tissue, which show a smooth wavy line of fluorescent staining along the basement membrane.

-- bilateral, coalescent airspace opacities, which in several days resolve to give reticular opacities in the same distribution
+- non-specific, bilateral, coalescent airspace opacities, which resolve in several days to give reticular opacities in the same distribution

 - complete radiographic resolution is usually seen within 2-3 weeks

 - ground glass and airspace opacities that progress to reticular "crazy paving" pattern over a few weeks

 - hilar lymphadenopathy may be seen

 - no interlobular septal thickening in the acute phase

 Treatment and prognosis